oracle/oracle-database-operator/docs/privateai/access_privateai.md

   /
   ```

-  **Note:** In above command, replace `xxx.xxx.xxx.xxx` with the Public IP or the Private IP of the LoadBalancer used in the deployment of PrivateAI Container on Kubernetes.
+  **Note:** In the preceding command, replace `xxx.xxx.xxx.xxx` with the Public IP or the Private IP of the LoadBalancer used in the deployment of PrivateAI Container on Kubernetes.

   ```sh
   BEGIN